vanklompf/vanklompf.github.io/_posts/2020-07-26-migrating-multiversioning.md

 <p align="center">
 <img src="/assets/images/2020-07-27-migrating-multiversioning/under_the_hood.jpg" width="200">
 </p>
 Details behind dropping requirement for applying multi-versioning to declarations is quite interesting.
-It seems that `resolver` (function that selects and calls proper version of code based on runtime CPU properties) is now generated under signature of multi-versioned function itself.
+It seems that `resolver` (function that selects and calls proper version of code, based on CPU properties detected in runtime) is now generated under signature of multi-versioned function itself.
 External code sees only single resolver function and is completely not aware of multi-versioning.
 As [seen in Godbolt](https://godbolt.org/z/bnv3qd) new-style multi-versioning generates `resolver` before function is even used:
 <p align="center">
 <img src="/assets/images/2020-07-27-migrating-multiversioning/godbold_new.png">
 </p>